giacomoh/Random-Reference/README.md

 just download the latest python version, then open your CMD and >pip install X (where X is pillow, customtkinter, tkinter, etc)

 # To do
-- smoother image movement (lags slightly on larger files)
+- smoother image movement (lags on larger files)
+- sliders for zoom and posterisation
 - ???

 If you have any features you'd like to see added you can message me or open a pull request!